gre/js1k-starter/README.md

 - support `*.frag` and `*.vert` shader files
   - **shader minification with `glslmin`**
 - support for `*.dev.js` and `*.prod.js` split based on the release mode so you can easily debug things (like shader compilation error only shown in dev mode).
+- current source code contains a WebGL example with webgl function helper.
+Feel free to fork and remove them ;)

 ## Usage